[Click here for a PDF version of this document]

 Authors of selected papers will be requested to provide the paper in electronic format by May 10, 2013.

 Please note that all presenters will be responsible for their own travel expenses and conference registration fees ($175 early bird, $200 regular, and $110 students).
 At least one author per presentation must register by April 19th.
 More detailed registration, hotel and CEU information will be available at the conference website in February, 2013.

 Abstract submissions will be made online.

 If you have difficulties uploading your abstract, or if you have any questions regarding this call, please send a message to email@example.com .

-Committees have been formed around each theme that will evaluate and select the abstracts that best fit the needs of their respective tracks.
+Committees will evaluate and select the abstracts that best fit the needs of their respective themes.
 Additional information will be sent to the presenters of the accepted abstracts with instructions for the conference.